-The GPS History block shows the path of GPS data points across one or more devices.
+The GPS History Block shows the path of GPS data points across one or more devices.
 The map visualizes the historical path of each device as a connected line, with a start and end bubble.

 The map will automatically pan and zoom to display all the available data retrieved for the block’s configuration.
 However, you are free to pan and zoom the map on your own.

 At least one device ID or tag must be specified, along with a duration.
+Optionally, a resolution may be specified.

 To view the current location of your devices, select “Last received data point”.
 This will show your devices on the map as green pins.